- Car Seat Safety Program

 - A police officer can stop your vehicle if a child age 12 or under is not properly restrained.

-Use this chart as a general guide to what safety seat your child should ride in.
-See seat and vehicle manufacturers' instructions for detail:
+Use the chart on this page as a general guide to what safety seat your child should ride in.

 |Infant seat or rear-facing convertible|